Harvindsokhal/seneca-learning-fe-test/README.md

    Questions may randomly appear in a pre-correct order; this behavior is currently allowed by the app logic and can be adjusted as needed. - Fixed

 4. Answer Toggle Wrapping
-   Answer toggles will wrap to a new line only if a word length exceeds the preset limit of 25 characters, ensuring readability on various screen sizes.
+   Answer toggles will wrap to a new line only if a word length exceeds the preset limit of 25 characters, ensuring readability on various screen sizes. - Fixed

 ## Future Enhancements